caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

 — What are you talking about?
 Everybody is into this stuff these days!
-It's fucking S.T.U.F.F. — she literally pronounced it letter-by-letter and i was unsure whether that was to indicate significance of the word or a proper name, — And don't worry if you don't understand something: i'll be right here to help.
+It's fucking S.T.U.F.F. — she literally pronounced it letter-by-letter and i was unsure whether that was to indicate significance of the word or actually a proper name, — And don't worry if you don't understand something: i'll be right here to help.

 — But before you start, — the "observer" added, — i explain you couple things.
 First of all, i am master of game, Orpheus.
 Second: if you win, you get *prize*.